paulovieira/change-case-keys/README.md

 Useful if you're acessing a Postgres database in Node.
 The convention in Postgres is to use underscore case for the names of the table columns.
 The data from a query (using the [pg](https://github.com/brianc/node-postgres) module) will be an array of objects, where each object represents a row and the keys are the column names.

 This function will convert the keys to camel case (and vice-versa).
-So you can have columns named "first_name", "last_name", etc, and the object with the query data will have the keys "firstName", "lastName", etc.
+This way you can peacefully have columns named "first_name", "last_name", etc, and the objects with the query data will have the keys "firstName", "lastName", etc.

 ## Install and usage